braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/shopify.md

 - To see what specific customer data is being backfilled, refer to [Supported Shopify customer data]().

 {% alert note %}
+Note the following:
-If you’re an existing Braze customer with active campaigns or Canvases, review [Shopify historical backfill]() for important information.
+- If you’re an existing Braze customer with active campaigns or Canvases, review [Shopify historical backfill]() for important information.
+- Website visits (sessions) count towards your Monthly Active User (MAU) allotments.
 {% endalert %}

 ### User and data syncing